arikwex/ez-rollup/README.md

 ## Why this way?
 This does not need to be a dependency in your project.
-This could potentially be configured via yeoman (or something similar), but I'd opted to make it a primitive and accessible as possible.
+This could potentially be configured via yeoman (or something similar), but I'd opted to make it as primitive and accessible as possible.